Posted on 1 Comment

 Magical Themes Of Ostara & The Spring Equinox

 Every season and every pagan holiday has certain concepts and magical themes.
 Which means, depending on your tradition and needs, you can weave one or more of these themes into your personal celebrations.
 On the Spring Equinox also called Ostara, we see the following magical rituals and spells below.
-To learn more about the how to work with Spring and the month of march in general you can check out my previous blogpost here; https://modgepodgemystic.com/the-magic-of-march/
+To learn more about the how to work with Spring and the month of march in general you can check out my previous blogpost here.

 Eggs and Ostara

 There are a couple of stories that link Ostara to eggs and hares.
 One being that a hare out foraging for food found an egg and gave it to Ostara an offering for Spring.
 The other story speaks of Ostara finding a bird with frozen wings that she turned into a hare to save.
 The hare retaining its ability to lay eggs, laid an egg for Ostara as a show of gratitude.
 You can find variations of stories passed down similar to these or possibly have some in your lineage.
 No matter how the connection of eggs came to be associated with Ostara and this season, their connection to fertility, life, and rebirth is found worldwide and throughout history.
-If you want to learn more about the history, symbolism, and how to magically work with eggs you can read all about it in my previous blogpost here; https://modgepodgemystic.com/the-magic-of-eggs-the-magical-meanings-and-uses-of-eggs/
+If you want to learn more about the history, symbolism, and how to magically work with eggs you can read all about it in my previous blogpost here.

 Bunnies And Ostara

 Just like so many other historical Holiday icons and traditions, the Easter Bunny was born from Pagan customs.
 Bunnies are cute, and fluffy.
 But they’re also known for mating.
 And LOTS of it.
 It should come as no surprise the Rabbit is one of Ostara’s original symbols of fertility.
-In addition, there’s speculation the goddess Eostre once had a consort who was part-rabbit and of whom was depicted as a man-sized hare.
+In addition, there’s speculation the goddess Eostre once had a consort who was part-rabbit who was depicted as a man-sized hare.

 Ways To Work With The Spring Equinox & Celebrate Ostara